Dharmaraya Swamy Temple: History

-Continued in Bengaluru as one of the area's oldest social group, an agricultural community who tilled the soil and grew vegetables and flowers.
+The community continued in Bengaluru as one of the area's oldest social groups, an agricultural community who tilled the soil and grew vegetables and flowers.

-Temple Architecture
+Temple architecture

 The temple displays architectural features of buildings from the Western Ganga dynasty, the Pallava dynasty and the Vijayanagara Empire.
 The temple may be more than 800 years old, the first buildings having been in existence before the current city of Bangalore was founded in 1530 by Kempe Gowda I, when he built a mud fort here.
 The temple is built in the Dravidian style, with a gopuram, an ornate monumental entrance tower.
-Deities worshipped here include Dharmaraya, Krishna, Arjuna, Draupadi,Nakula, Sahadeva and Bhima.
+Deities worshipped here include Dharmaraya, Krishna, Arjuna, Draupadi, Nakula, Sahadeva and Bhima.
 The Karaga festival is celebrated during the months of March and April.